davasa/Grunt-Template-Coffee/README.md

 1. `lint` - Lint your CoffeeScript files using [CoffeeLint](http://coffeelint.org)
 1. `test` - Test your CoffeeScript using [Mocha](http://visionmedia.github.io/mocha) and [Should.js](https://github.com/visionmedia/should.js)
-1. `build` - Lint your code, test it, compile your CoffeeScript files and move everything into place, ready for publishing to **NPM**
+1. `build` - Lint your code, test it, compile your CoffeeScript files, move them into place and then uglify them, making the app ready for publishing to **NPM**
 1. `docs` - Generate API documentation from your source code using [Codo](https://github.com/coffeedoc/codo)

 ## Core concepts